donkirkby/shibumi-games/docs/rules/sparks.md

 fire cone) wins the game.

 ### Strategy
 There are at least 14 moves.
 With each turn the pyramid normally grows by one ball.
 Only if a spark is dropped, the number of balls is not increased.
 No dropping sparks would be a win for Black.
 Yet there will be spark drops in every game and players sometimes can force or avoid them.
 So controlling the occurrence of spark drops is essential: White wins by an odd, Black by an even number of spark drops.

+Another way to look at it: you win if the number of sparks is 14 after your turn.
+Since the number of sparks usually increases after both your turn and your opponent's turn, you want the number of sparks to be even after your turn.
+Therefore, you want the number of sparks to be odd at the start of your turn.
+If it's not, try to drop a spark.
+Either way, try to set up sparks that only you can drop, and don't run out of coals that you can drop.

 [Start]: sparks_start.png "Start position"
 [Move 1a]: sparks_move1a.png "Before move 1"